artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > the whole long rampart thundering under blows.
 (12.278--89)
 > =

+This simile describes a beautiful scene:

+> As a stallion full-fed at the manger, stalled too long,
+> breaking free of his tether gallops down the plain,
+> out for his favorite plunge in a river's cool currents,
+> thundering in his pride---his head flung back, his mane
+> streaming over his shoulders, sure and sleek in his glory,
+> knees racing him on to the fields and stallion-haunts he loves—
+> so Hector hurtled on, his legs driving, his knees pumping,
+> spurring his reinsmen once he heard the god's command.
+(15.262--8)
+> =

+I like this simile, because it makes me think of my wife---she likes to imagine we are in Paris or Rome or some romantic city.

 > Quick as a thought goes flashing through a man
 > who's traveled the world---"Ah to be there, or there!"---
 > as his mind swarms with journeys, fresh desires---